-There are four Committees in place to support the Board and ensure a robust governance system is in place.
-These Committees are:

-- Health, Safety, Wellbeing and Sustainability Committee (HSWSC)

-- Risk, Assurance and Audit Committee (RAAC)

-- Nominations & Remuneration Committee (NRC)

-- Finance Committee (FC)

-Each Committee's terms of reference outline its membership, purpose, responsibilities, and reporting procedures and were approved by the Board.
+- 3.10 There are four Committees in place to support the Board and ensure a robust governance system is in place.
+These Committees are: - Health, Safety, Wellbeing and Sustainability Committee (HSWSC) - Risk, Assurance and Audit Committee (RAAC) - Nominations and Remuneration Committee (NRC) - Finance Committee (FC) - 3.11 Each Committee's terms of reference outline its membership, purpose, responsibilities, and reporting procedures and were approved by the Board.
 All Terms of Reference were updated and approved by the Board during the reporting period to reflect the revised governance structure.

-The below table highlights the membership, remit and the key matters considered by the Committees during the reporting period.
+3.12 The below information highlights the membership, remit and the key matters considered by the Committees during the reporting period.